7 Days, 6 Nights

 Zone: Glacial, High Alpine & Low Alpine

-After a brief rest at Stella Point, you will begin ascending through a snow-covered trail until reaching Uhuru Peak (5895m) 1 to 2 hours later.
-At Uhuru Peak, you will be standing on the “Roof of Africa”.
-From the summit, you will enjoy stunning views of distant lands below the mountain as the morning sun shines upon them.
-Take as many pictures as you can, savor the moment, and start the descent.
+After a brief rest at Stella Point, you will begin ascending through a snow-covered trail until reaching Uhuru Peak (5895m) in 1–2 hours.
+At Uhuru Peak, you’ll be standing on the “Roof of Africa.”
+From the summit, you will have breathtaking views of distant lands beneath the mountain as the morning sun shines on them.
+Take as many photos as you can, enjoy the moment, and begin your descent.

-The amount of time you will spend at the summit is limited; if you stay there long the cold, fatigue and insufficient oxygen levels can make it difficult to start moving again.
+The amount of time you will spend at the summit is limited; if you stay too long, the cold, fatigue, and insufficient oxygen levels may make it difficult to resume movement.

 Dinner and overnight accommodation at Mweka Camp (3100m).